 In most cases though, everyday email suffices for one-off document sharing.
 File-sharing services like Dropbox also provide an alternative solution.

-The best way to share large files with clients on an ongoing basis is through a client portal.
+The best way to share files online with clients on an ongoing basis is through a client portal.
 This enables them to access files on demand and provides you with an audit trail of what files they access and when.

 Want to go beyond simply sharing files with clients?
 Start your free trial of Glasscubes and give your clients a sharing experience through a branded client portal.

 - The size limitations of email.
 While acceptable for sending a small document quickly, email isn’t suited for large files.
 Most email services have a max size of 25 MB for a single email.